andrey-zherikov/argparse/docs/topics/reference/DefaultHelpPrinter.md

 # DefaultHelpPrinter

-`DefaultHelpPrinter` is a helper class that is used to create and print help screen.
+`DefaultHelpPrinter` is the help renderer that `argparse` uses out of the box.
+It implements `HelpPrinter` and is the class to derive from in order to customize help screen.

 ## Public data members